gap-system/gap-distribution/DistributionUpdate/README.md

   now on, the rest of the procedure is completely VCS-agnostic.

-* `classifyfiles`: Uses `classifyfiles.py` script and specifications from `patternscolor` and `patternstextbinary.txt` to classify files into {text,binary} x {main_archive,tools} or not shipped (there is also a file `patternscolorpkg.txt` which is used to do the same for packages).
+* `classifyfiles`: Uses `classifyfiles.py` script and specifications from `patternscolor` and `patternstextbinary.txt` to classify files into text or binary to be included in the main archives or not shipped (there is also a file `patternscolorpkg.txt` which is used to do the same for packages).

-* `zipreleasebranch`: adds text and binary files to the archives of the core system and the tools archive.
+* `zipreleasebranch`: adds text and binary files to the archive of the core system.

 * `zipmetainfo`: records what has been archived in the meta-information archive.